 Towards the end of the period, the authorities in Ukraine mandated that large enterprises including Ferrexpo to import 80% of their electricity needs from neighbouring European countries.
 This policy was established in response to Russian attacks on Ukrainian power generation and transmission infrastructure, estimated to have reduced domestic electricity supply capacity by 50%.
-It is noticeable that the reduction in available domestic energy has also been effected that the reduction in available domestic energy has also been effected that the reduction of the period of we are sourcing electricity from our European neighbours, however, the costs are higher and indeed quite volatile.
+It is noticeable that the reduction in available domestic energy has also been affected due to maintenance at several domestic nuclear power plants during this time of year.
+At the current time, we are sourcing electricity from our European neighbours, however, the costs are higher and indeed quite volatile.
 For the month of June, this added approximately US\$11 a tonne to our C1 costs compared to the previous month, meaning, we expect this to have a greater impact for the remainder of the summer due to continued high prices, until domestic nuclear power comes back on line in the autumn."